llamasearchai/OpenSafe/FIXES_SUMMARY.md

-# OpenAI Safe - Comprehensive Fixes Summary
+# OpenVault AI Security Platform - Comprehensive Fixes Summary

 ## Overview
-This document summarizes all the fixes and improvements made to the OpenAI Safe platform to ensure production readiness and resolve TypeScript compilation errors.
+This document summarizes all the fixes and improvements made to the OpenVault AI Security Platform to ensure production readiness and resolve TypeScript compilation errors.

 ## Core Fixes